Degree RequirementBSN

 Do Wound Certified Nurses Make More Money?

-Oftentimes, yes!
+Often, yes!
 Certified nurses have been shown to earn on average $9,000 more per year than their uncertified colleagues, according to the American Nurses Credentialing Center.
-Wound Certified Nurses not only report higher salaries but also greater job security and more career opportunities because wound care expertise is increasingly sought-after.
+Wound Certified Nurses report higher salaries, greater job security, and more career opportunities because wound care expertise is increasingly sought-after.

 Helpful Organizations, Societies, and Agencies